Focus On The Future

 “Because I have always been puzzled by how to use the word, unique.
 I understand that it means one of a kind, which means that unless someone is singing a song in a chorus, the way everyone uses their words is special to them.”

-The Dean was silently for a long pause, and then said, “Of course.”
+The Dean sat silently for a long pause, and then said, “Of course.”

 “Please,” Billy Deale asked.
 “Am I using the word parking the wrong way?”